godstargod/setup_buildenv_ubuntu25.10_arm64.sh/README.md

 IMPORTANTLY

-since this is made for a CM511600 , its a good idea to help the 100% bottle necking cores and ram with a swap the size of the ram in this case a montruous 16gb for all the absurd qt6 linking . its the only way i got success as the machine will be pushed to its limit ( 4 processors , 16gb ram , expect libsimulator and companion to reach 9-10GB swap saving the whole thing from freezing )
+since this is made for a CM511600 , its a good idea to help the 100% bottle necking cores and ram with a swap the size of the ram in this case a montruous 16gb for all the absurd qt6 linking . its the only way i got success as the machine will be pushed to its limit , ive monitor with htop from another shell while building to see all that
+( the 4 processors will get to 100%, 16gb ram up to 100% too and expect libsimulator and companion to reach 9-10GB swap saving the whole thing from freezing )

 here how